A Māori firm of professionals bringing a depth of experience, from the private and public sectors, to deliver quality outcomes for our clients.

 After graduating from Auckland University with an LLB, Te Rau practiced law in Auckland and Wellington, specialising in litigation.
-For the past ten years, Te Rau has held a number of senior executive positions in the private and public sector, including Deputy Secretary for the Environment, where he helped to lead the Crown’s position on Iwi Rights and Interests in Freshwater, Deputy Chief Executive at the Ministry of Housing and Urban Development, and Deputy Secretary Education.
-Te Rau also holds a number of governance roles, including Director of Te Runanganui o Ngati Porou, Trustee of Trust Tairawhiti and Trustee of Nga Taonga – Sound and Vision.
+From 2005 to 2017, Te Rau held a number of senior executive roles across government, including Deputy Secretary for the Environment, and Deputy Chief Executive roles at the Ministry of Education and the Ministry of Housing and Urban Development.
+Te Rau also holds a number of governance roles including with Te Runanganui o Ngati Porou, and advisory roles with Stats NZ, the Reserve Bank of NZ and the Ministry of Defence.
 In 2016, Te Rau co-authored Mauri Ora – Wisdom from the Māori world.

 Principal - Auckland

 Lynette has extensive experience in the Māori broadcasting and media sector.
 Over the past 15 years at Māori Television Lynette has developed a close rapport with iwi and community leaders in Te Ao Māori.
 Her recent roles at Māori Television as Head of News and Current Affairs and News Planning charged her with the responsibility to co-design and implement the multiplatform approach to news dissemination.
 Problem-solving and planning is king to executing any task at hand and Lynette brings this strength to the teams she works with.
 She quickly identifies the problem or goal and takes you on the journey to achieve it.
 Lynette has executive level knowledge of operational Human Resources disciplines.
 She has experience in financial literacy, people management and high-level strategic design.